OBOAcademy/obook/docs/lesson/using-disease-and-phenotype-ontologies.md

 <a name="major"></a>
 ## Major disease and phenotype ontologies that are available

-A landscape analysis of major disease and phenotype ontologies that are currently available is [here](https://github.com/OBOAcademy/obook/blob/master/archive_original_cpath_course/09-DiseasesAndPhenotypes/ontologylandscape.md).
+A landscape analysis of major disease and phenotype ontologies that are currently available is [here](..reference/ontology-landscape.md) (also available in Zenodo [here](https://zenodo.org/record/6299898#.YvM_kezMJ6od)).

 <a name="decision"></a>
 ## Decide which phenotype or disease ontology to use for different use cases